 A good attorney will fight for you and protect your rights.
 He will work hard to clear your name or help you get the best possible outcome.
-If you’ve been charged with murder or manslaughter, you need an experienced, knowledgeable criminal defense lawyer.
+If you’ve been charged with murder or manslaughter, you need an experienced, knowledgeable homicide lawyer.
 You need Igor Litvak of The Litvak Law Firm in your corner.

 EXPERIENCE AND SKILL IN REPRESENTING CLIENTS CHARGED WITH HOMICIDE

 If you’re looking for a murder defense attorney in Brooklyn, Igor Litvak’s record speaks for itself.
 Mr. Litvak has years behind him as a criminal defense attorney.
 His experience and knowledge of federal and state law make him a powerful presence in the courtroom.
 His dedication and skill have garnered him an impressive track record of both federal and state level.
 He is compassionate and very accessible for his clients, working with them, helping them understand their charges and explaining to them what lies ahead.
 As a homicide defense lawyer in Brooklyn, his notable cases include:

 The People of the State of New York v Khmil – Staten Island, New York – Co-Counsel